liferay/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/08-informing-users-with-the-knowledge-base.markdown

 URL feature (more on this in a moment) and an article has an assigned source URL, an *Edit on GitHub* button (![GitHub](../../../images/icon-edit-on-github.png)) appears to the right of the article's title.
-This button lets users access the article's online source location.
+This button lets users access the article's source location.
 You can use this feature to encourage users to contribute fixes or improvements to articles.
 If you're interested in this feature, you can direct your administrator to follow the instructions in [System Settings](/discover/portal/-/knowledge_base/7-0/informing-users-with-the-knowledge-base#system-settings).